 Cure for loneliness

-Janelle - feeling lonely?
-Janelle shares what's helped her
+Feeling lonely?
+Janelle shares what's helped her deal with lonliness

 Today I read that, “Loneliness, according to many experts, is not necessarily about being alone.
 Instead, if you feel alone and isolated, then that is how loneliness plays into your state of mind.”
 What do you think?